 Data Collection & Reporting

-An important role of the Home Visiting Services Account (HVSA) is to monitor and evaluate the implementation and outcomes of home visiting services supported by the HVSA and provided by the local implementing agencies (LIAs).
-Understanding who is being served, their experiences, and the impact of home visiting services for these families provides important information for assuring the right services are reaching the right communities.
+As part of the Home Visiting Services Account (HVSA) trio, the Department of Health monitors and evaluates local home visiting programs (LIAs) to see how well they are working.
+Understanding who is being served, their experiences, and the impact of home visiting services for these families provides important information for making sure the right services are reaching the right communities.

-LIAs that receive HVSA funds must collect data for all enrolled HVSA families that satisfy model and HVSA data requirements.
-Programs that receive Maternal Infant & Early Childhood Home Visiting (MIECHV) funding are required to report on additional MIECHV measures.
-Programs may report additional data on performance payment milestones to receive incentive payments.
-These data fall into five categories:
+LIAs that receive HVSA funds collect data for all HVSA families on model and HVSA data requirements.
+Programs that receive Maternal Infant & Early Childhood Home Visiting (MIECHV) funds are required to report on additional measures.
+This data falls into five categories:

 1. Enrollment and Service Utilization